Tomato: Spanish distribution

-Soon after Hernán Cortés's conquest of the Aztecs, the tomato was brought from Mexico (his arrival there pictured) to Europe in the Columbian exchange.
+Soon after Hernán Cortés arrived in Mexico (portrayed here) and his conquest of the Aztecs, the tomato was brought to Europe in the Columbian exchange.

-The Spanish conquistador Hernán Cortés's capture of Tenochtitlan in 1521 initiated the widespread cultural and biological interchange called the Columbian exchange; certainly the tomato was being grown in Europe within a few years of that event.
-The earliest discussion of the tomato in European literature appeared in Pietro Andrea Mattioli's 1544 herbal.
+The Spanish conquistador Hernán Cortés's capture of Tenochtitlan in 1521 initiated the widespread cultural and biological interchange called the Columbian exchange.
+The tomato was cultivated in Europe only a few years after that event, by the 1540s, and grew easily in the Mediterranean climates.
+The earliest mention of the tomato in European literature appeared in Pietro Andrea Mattioli's 1544 herbal.
 He suggested that a new type of eggplant had been brought to Italy.
-He stated that it was blood red or golden color when mature, and could be divided into segments and eaten like an eggplant—that is, cooked and seasoned with salt, black pepper, and oil.
-Ten years later Mattioli named the fruits in print as pomi d'oro, or "golden apples".
+He stated that it was blood-red or golden in color when mature and could be divided into segments and eaten like an eggplant, that is, cooked and seasoned with salt, black pepper, and oil.
+Ten years later, Mattioli named the fruits in print as pomi d'oro, or "golden apples".

+It was probably eaten shortly after it was introduced, and tomatoes were used as food by the early 17th century in Spain, as documented in the 1618 play La octava maravilla by Lope de Vega with "lovelier than ... a tomato in season".

 After the Spanish colonization of the Americas, the Spanish distributed the tomato throughout their colonies in the Caribbean.
-They brought it to the Philippines, from where it spread to southeast Asia and then the whole of Asia.
+After they introduced it to the Philippines, it spread to Southeast Asia and then across Asia.

-The Spanish brought the tomato to Europe, where it grew easily in Mediterranean climates; cultivation began in the 1540s.
-It was probably eaten shortly after it was introduced, and was certainly being used as food by the early 17th century in Spain, as documented in the 1618 play La octava maravilla by Lope de Vega with "lovelier than ... a tomato in season".